-The Parents’ and Friends’ Association activities assist with the development of the School’s facilities and resources for the girls.
-The P&F is renowned for well organised, valuable fundraising and enjoyable social events for the whole School community.
+Activities assist with the development of the School’s facilities and resources for the girls.
+The P&F is renowned for well-organised, valuable fundraising and enjoyable social events for the whole School community.

-The Association meets as required during term time, in the Chiverton Boardroom.
-It consists of an Executive; President, Vice-President, Secretary and Treasurer, and there is an open invitation to any willing parents to become active committee members.
+The Association meets as required during term time in the Chiverton Boardroom.
+It consists of an Executive with a President, Vice-President, Secretary and Treasurer, and there is an open invitation to any willing parents to become active committee members.

-The Mothers’ Club has been meeting and supporting the School community since 1964.
-The key focus of this group is to work with the School to raise funds to support activities with which the girls are involved.
+The Mothers’ Club has been supporting the School community since 1964.
+The key focus of this group has been to work with the School to raise funds.

-Due to a number of successful fundraising events over the past few years, the Mothers’ Club was able to present the School with a cheque for $10,000 towards staging in the new Arts Centre.
-Other purchases and contributions we have made to the School include: cafe blinds and outdoor heating for the ELC, equipment for the Food Technology Centre, air conditioning, Hymn Books, sponsorship of girls for various projects and Building Fund donations.
+Due to a number of successful fundraising events over the past few years, the Mothers’ Club was able to present the School with a cheque for $10,000 towards staging in the Arts Centre.
+Other contributions we have made to the School include café blinds and outdoor heating for the ELC, equipment for the Food Technology Centre, air conditioning, Hymn Books, sponsorship of girls for various projects and Building Fund donations.

 Year Level Representatives

 Year Level Representatives are the focal point for organising informal year level social functions to help foster contact between parents.
 Gatherings include lunches, dinners, morning and afternoon teas and picnics.
-Year Level Representatives also support School community groups by encouraging their Year Level group to attend fundraising and/or social functions and communicating relevant information.
-There is generally one Year Level Representative per home group.
+Year Level Representatives also support School community groups by encouraging their year level group to attend fundraising and/or social functions, as well as communicating relevant information.
+There is generally one Year Level Representative per Home Group.

-The Friends of the Arts are committed to helping provide the support and facilities needed to foster a wonderful experience in the Arts for the whole of the School Community.
+The Friends of The Arts are committed to helping provide the support and facilities needed to foster a wonderful experience in the Arts for the whole School community.
 The FOA undertake a number of fundraising activities each year to support the provision of resources to the Arts Department.

-To further the success of our Sport department, a group of voluntary parents host a variety of events for the sports faculty and assist in fundraising.
+To further the success of our Sport Department, a group of parents hosts a variety of events and assists in fundraising.
 They meet as required and support School Sport carnivals.

 Friends of Rowing

-Friends of Rowing is the parent support group that assists with the fundraising and operation of the rowing program at St Peter’s Girls.
+Friends of Rowing is the parent support group that assists with the operation of the Rowing program at St Peter’s Girls.

-Some of the ways in which Friends of Rowing aim to assist the development of the program include fundraising, assisting with camps, supporting crews at regattas, helping with transport and erection of the marquee, organising social functions and liaising with the School via the Director of Rowing.
+Activities include fundraising, assisting with camps, supporting crews at regattas, transporting and erecting marquees, organising social functions and liaising with the School via the Director of Rowing.

-The Friends of ELC is a volunteer group of parents who work with the ELC Director to organise special events for our ELC community, facilitate children’s learning where possible and fundraise on a needs basis.
-Meetings are held fortnightly on a day that suits after drop off and usually last for 45 minutes.
+The Friends of the ELC is a volunteer group of parents who work with the Director of Early Learning to organise special events for our ELC community, facilitate children’s learning where possible and fundraise on a needs basis.
+Meetings are held fortnightly on a day that suits after drop-off and usually last for 45 minutes.

 Parents play an integral role in decision-making and facilitating the Early Years Program.
-The community emphasis is critical to the development of relationships at the Early Learners’ Centre.
+The community emphasis is vital to the development of relationships at the Early Learners’ Centre.

 Become one of Our Saints.

 It is said that it takes a village to raise a child.
 Beyond parents or guardians are a host of people who are deeply connected to our girls.
-Saints Girls is encouraging these very loved ones to join our newly created community group, Our Saints.
-Our aim is to bring together all the people who are special to our girls and want to participate in and know more about their education at St Peter’s Girls’ School.
+Saints Girls is encouraging these very loved ones to join our newly-created community group, Our Saints.
+Our aim is to bring together all the people who are special to our girls and want to participate in and know more about their education at St Peter’s Girls.
 These special people could include grandparents, aunts and uncles, Godparents, Old Scholars or friends of the family – anyone who takes an interest in the life and education of a Saints girl.
-Beginning in 2017, we will invite this exclusive group to enjoy annual events that will provide fresh new opportunities to socialise with like-minded individuals.

 - An invite to our ‘Our Saints’ Annual Morning Tea